MatzoMT/cs1302-arcade/README.md

   using in-line comments.
 This is especially necessary when a block of code is not immediately understood by a reader (e.g., yourself or the grader).

-* **(25 points) User-Friendly:** Except for reasonable delays resulting from X forwarding, your application should not hang/freeze or crash during execution.

 * **(25 points) Attribution:** Proper attribution should be given for all assets (e.g., art, sound, music, etc.) that is not authored by members of your project team.
   You may consider making an `ATTRIBUTIONS.md` file that contains this information.